 These thought patterns may have ties to karma and superstition, but they don’t have to be linked to a system of belief.
 It’s a very basic fear: if something good happens, misfortune must be right around the corner.

 When treating phobias, psychologists often use exposure therapy, allowing patients to confront fears in a safe environment.
 So try to “experiment” with feeling content.
-Using mindfulness techniques (I recommend the ones in the Headspace Pro pack), notice moments when you feel happy.
+Using mindfulness techniques, notice moments when you feel happy.
 Maybe write them down in a notebook.
 As Gilbert suggests, allow yourself to feel “happy without judgment.”
 Treat moments of happiness like little victories, rather than signs you’re slacking or doing something wrong.

 When I spend too much time alone, I can get lost in my own thoughts and overanalyze everything.
 But hanging out with others—particularly people who seem at ease with their own levels of happiness—can help.
 Say I’m having coffee with a friend and find myself anxious to get on to my next task.
 I’ll stop and think, “Huh.
 He seems OK lingering over his cold brew for another few minutes, shooting the breeze.
 Maybe I can be OK with it too.”